zzzprojects/docs/entityframework.net/pages/thirdpartylibraries/libraries/audit-dbcontext.md

 **AuditDbContext** provides entity change auditing for Entity Framework POCO entities.
 It lets you easily implement change auditing on your application entities.

-Instead of using Entity Frameworks DbContext you derive your context from AuditDbContext, which will automatically write change audit records to the database for the registered audit types whenever SaveChanges is called.
+Instead of using the Entity Framework DbContext you derive your context from AuditDbContext, which will automatically write change audit records to the database for the registered audit types whenever SaveChanges is called.

 ## Implementation